Kingdom Capital Network

 Moses Construction

-For Karla and Moises, their first Kingdom Capital Network meeting was also the first time they heard about how much God truly cares about their work.
+For Karla and Moises, their first Kingdom Capital Network meeting was more than just an introduction to business resources—it was the first time they truly understood how much God cares about their work.

 And We're Excited To See Where God Takes Us In 2025

-In 2024, we've expanded our team and network of churches, making us more equipped to serve cohort 3 and future businesses.
+This year, we've expanded our team and network of churches, making us more equipped to serve our current cohort and future business leaders.

 New Team Member